 All active and intermittently active mineral mining operations required to report injury and employment data under the Federal Mine Safety and Health Act of 1977 are eligible to receive an MSHA Certificate of Achievement in Safety.
 Ten separate groups consisting of mining operations having similar characteristics are identified for the program.
 They are: underground coal mines, surface coal mines, coal processing facilities, underground metal mines, underground nonmetal mines, open pit mines (metal and nonmetal, except stone), open pit stone quarries, sand and gravel bank or pit operations, sand and gravel dredge operations, and metal and nonmetal mills.
 Each of the above groups are divided into large and small categories using median hours worked in each group thus creating twenty separate groups.

-If the data on file with MSHA is not correct, new or amended 7000-1 and 7000-2 forms need to be submitted.
+If the data on file with MSHA is not correct, new or amended, 7000-1 and 7000-2 forms need to be submitted.
 Operators can review a detailed record of the injury and employment data that they have submitted for their mine properties on the MSHA's Data Retrieval System.
 Enter your mine ID in the appropriate area, hit Search and then opt for the Overview report on the subsequent page.

 To be eligible for a certificate, a mining operation must:

-- have reported employment data to MSHA for each calendar quarter in which it was active during the calendar year (January 1 - December 31);
+1. Have reported employment data to MSHA for each calendar quarter in which it was active during the calendar year (January 1 - December 31);

-- have not experienced a work injury in the subunits below that resulted in a fatality, permanent disability, days away from work, or days of restricted work activity;
+2. Have not experienced a work injury in the subunits below that resulted in a fatality, permanent disability, days away from work, or days of restricted work activity;

-- have a No Days Lost (NDL) injury incidence rate (degree 6) no greater than the national incidence rate for these same subunits; and
+3. Have a No Days Lost (NDL) injury incidence rate (degree 6) no greater than the national incidence rate for these same subunits; and

-- have accumulated at least 4,000 employee-hours in these same subunits during the calendar year.
+4. Have accumulated at least 4,000 employee-hours in these same subunits during the calendar year.